How we program for your goals

 The goal is not simply to survive the workout.

-The goal is adaptation.
+The goal is to become:

 • Stronger